marko-janic/Masters-Thesis-Marko-Janic/README.md

 - 3H84:     Looks fine and, like an "S", fits fine with 15 15 10
 - 3GL1:     Looks fine, Slightly smaller than 15 15 10
 - 1S3X:     Looks fine, a bit smaller than 15 15 10
-- 5MRC:     Is a lot bigger than 15 15 10 --> Increase the particle width slightly when creating heatmap?
+- 5MRC:     Increase by 8, 8, 5
-- vesicle:  Doesn't actually exist?
+- vesicle:  Not included
 - fiducial: Looks fine, some are slightly smaller thant 15 15 10

 ### Description of pipeline